rulebricks/node-sdk/README.md

 ## Documentation

-The Rulebricks Node.js library provides convenient access to the Rulebricks API from JavaScript/TypeScript.

-## Documentation

 Find detailed examples of using this SDK in our [examples repository](https://github.com/rulebricks/examples).
 General API reference documentation is available on our User Guide [here](https://rulebricks.com/docs).